ah-meisami/app-nab-server/README.md

 # app-nab-server
-This is the server section of \"nab\" application.
-Written using Nodejs.
+This is the server section of \"nab\" application.  \n Written using Nodejs.

-CORS limitiations forces our application must be located insind an OBIEE server.it is not a good pattern. \ \
+CORS limitiations forces our application must be located insind an OBIEE server.it is not a good pattern.  \n  \n

-So I started using CORS extension inside google chrome.\
-But it is useful only for calling external API's in the net, not API's located in my loacal network.\
-So I decide to create an application to mimic the behavior of CORS extension in google chrome.\ \
+So I started using CORS extension inside google chrome.  \n But it is useful only for calling external API's in the net, not API's located in my loacal network.  \n So I decide to create an application to mimic the behavior of CORS extension in google chrome.  \n  \n

-first of all I think to implement each server function and then I think it is better to implement only a general purpose function which accept an XML as request and then generate XML as respone.\
+first of all I think to implement each server function and then I think it is better to implement only a general purpose function which accept an XML as request and then generate XML as respone.  \n